February 8, 2013

 The Campana Brothers’ Improvisational Design

-An exhibition at the Palm Springs Art Museum celebrates the career of the prominent Brazilian designers, the Campana brothers.
+An exhibition at the Palm Springs Art Museum celebrates the career of the Campana brothers

 The Campana brothers, Fernando and Humberto, are without a doubt two of the most prominent Brazilian designers out there.
 Until February 24th, much of their work will be on display in North America as part of the traveling exhibition Antibodies: The Works of Fernando and Humberto Campana, at the Palm Springs Art Museum in southern California.
 The career-spanning show (provided by the Vitra Design Museum in Weil am Rhein, Germany) includes many of the brothers’ best known pieces, along with prototypes, artwork, interviews and other related material.